codeforamerica/Python-API-Module/README.md

 Now we can add our `git submodule`.

-    $ git submodule add -b minimal git://github.com/codeforamerica/Python-API-Template.git api
+    $ git submodule add git://github.com/codeforamerica/Python-API-Module.git api

-The `minimal` branch of our `Python API` should now be in the `api` directory.
-We can now start on our new Python API wrapper -- let's add the following code to `my_python_wrapper.py`.
+This repository should now be in our new `api` directory.
+We can now start on our new Python API wrapper -- let's add the following code to the file `my_python_wrapper.py`.

 ```python
 #!/usr/bin/env python